Take A Look At Five Of The Richest Sheikhs In The World - How Did They Earn Their Fortune?

 Deputy prime minister of the United Arab Emirates, Mansour bin Zayed bin Sultan bin Zayed bin Khalifa Al Nahyan, famously known as Sheikh Mansour, is the richest Sheikh in the world whose net worth is estimated to be $30 billion; however, other sources suggest it to be $22 billion.
 While the numbers vary, it is clear that he has the largest fortune among the Sheikh around the world.

 Along with his political career, Sheikh Mansour also owns stakes in multiple business ventures, including Sky News Arabia and Virgin Galactic, and is a board member of numerous national and international companies.
 He owns the privately held investment company, Abu Dhabi United Group.
-Through the company, he acquired the famous football club, Manchester City Football Club in 2008.
+Through the company, he acquired the famous football club Manchester City Football Club in 2008.

 Along with the English football club, Sheikh Mansour also owns part of the Major League Soccer team, New York City FC.
-In addition to the long list of investments, he also occupies many vital positions on various council like the Supreme Petroleum Council, Abu Dhabi Investment Council, and many others.
+In addition to the long list of investments, he also occupies many vital positions on various councils like the Supreme Petroleum Council, Abu Dhabi Investment Council, and many others.

 Just like any other royal family member, Sheikh Mansour is also an avid sports enthusiast and is an accomplished horse rider.
 He was one of the chief members in the UAE's successful bid to host the FIFA Club World Cup in 2009 and 2010.